lucp9827/Neutralise/README.md

 visualise the results from Neutralise.
 And the final section gives a brief overview on how to add code/results to this initiative.
-We refer to the <https://github.com/lucp9827/NeutraliseFiles> for all the results available in this initiative, a report on these results and more information on the details (how to upload results/code, code format, bugs,…) of this initiative.
+We refer to the <https://github.com/lucp9827/NeutraliseFiles> for all the results available in this initiative, an annual report on these results and more information on the details (how to upload results/code, code format, bugs,…) of this initiative.